preetisawant/runtimes/common/app_mng.md

 **Using *hc* with *noproxy* **

 The *hc* utility can be used in conjunction with *noproxy*.
-To use Health Center with *noproxy*, first establish port forwarding using the `cf ssh` command.
+To use Health Center with *noproxy*, first establish port forwarding using the `ibmcloud cf ssh` command.
 For example:

 ```
-cf ssh -N -T -L 1883:127.0.0.1:1883 <appName>
+ibmcloud cf ssh -N -T -L 1883:127.0.0.1:1883 <appName>
 ```
 {: codeblock}